SPICA-group/gromacs-spica/README.md

 ```bash
 cg_spica setup_gmx DOPC.top 128 WAT.top 3000 spica_db.prm
 ```
-PDB files are unnecessary for this command because the generation of GROMACS itp and index files by this command does not require system configuration information.
+The PDB files are not needed for this command because the generation of GROMACS itp and index files by this command does not require any system configuration information.
-Upon excuting the command-line, the generated files will include:
+Upon excuting the command-line, the generated files will contain the following:
 * `topol.top` (system topology file)
 * `toppar/`
   * `SPICA.itp` (parameter file)